Dance Routes

 Duration: 7 minutes approx.

-This poem, written by a 16th century mystic poet called Surdas, describes a state of yearning experienced by the young milkmaid Radha for the beautiful Shyama/Krishna.
-The love of Radha for Krishna, a popular theme in the Indian arts, symbolises the desire of the individual soul for God and is sung here in the thumri style.
+The love of Radha for Krishna, a popular theme in the Indian arts, symbolises the desire of the individual soul for God, and is sung here in the thumri style.
+Based on a poem by the 16th century mystic poet Surdas, it describes the yearning experienced by Radha for the missing Shyama/Krishna.

 Choreography: Rekha Tandon